norihiro/obs-vban/README.md

 ## Properties for VBAN Audio Output and Filter

 ### IP Address To
-Set IP address of your receiver.
+Set IP address or host name of your destination.

 ### Stream Name
 Set name of your stream.